wp-plugins/simple-download-monitor/readme.txt

 You can check the download stats from the "Downloads->Logs" interface.
 It shows the number of downloads for each files, IP address of the user who downloaded it, date and time of the download.

+View more usage instructions on the [Download Monitor Plugin](http://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin) page.

 == Installation ==

 1. Go to the Add New plugins screen in your WordPress admin area